acosgames/acosgames.github.io/docs/index.md

-# (Acos) A cup of skill
+# A cup of skill (Acos)

 Play or develop your own competitive online web game.

+The platform supports realtime Turn-based and Trivia style games.

 You must first become a developer in the [acosgames](https://github.com/acosgames) GitHub Organization.
 Simply go to [Developer Zone](https://acos.games/dev) on [Acos](https://acos.games/) to start.